-Join Mark Jacob for an in-depth discussion in this video Understanding network device security, part of Understanding Device Security.
+Join Mark Jacob for an in-depth discussion in this video Understanding network device security, part of Learning Device Security.

 Now that, perhaps, you've got some experience on setting up, configuring your network, another thing that you have to keep in mind, whether you like it or not, is Network Device Security.
 If the world was a wonderful place and utopia existed everywhere, it would be "Well, "just leave it on, anybody can access it."
 And, of course, that does not match reality at all.
 You have to do what's called "due diligence" and make sure you're taking steps to try to prevent unauthorized access, unauthorized changes, moving of data into incorrect paths, somebody subverting or doing a man-in-the-middle attack on your network.